 #2 Leave the windows open a tiny bit

 If you have a strong purifier, open the windows by just a bit and leave it there.
 Our tests have found that purifiers can still be effective even when the window is left open.
-This is even easier with a super-powerful purifier like our Blast air purifiers.
+This is even easier with a super-powerful purifier like our Blast air purifier.

 #3 Get a place with a central air system